Level Crossing Removal Project: Public

 While the LXRP has been broadly popular, local opposition has attracted significant media attention.
 Elevated rail has been controversial among some local residents and businesses, with protests over the removal of crossings on the Upfield line calling for a rail trench to be used instead.
 At the same time, polling has found a majority of Victorians supported the use of elevated rail to remove level crossings.
 In other examples, such as the Caulfield to Dandenong elevated rail project, local media reported that many residents were supportive of the project's outcomes.

 List of crossing removals

 Original 50 crossing removals: 2014–2022

 Prior to the 2014 state election, the then Labor opposition announced a plan to remove 50 level crossings by 2022, including 20 by 2018.
 Park Road, Cheltenham, Mascot Avenue, Bonbeach, and Lochiel Avenue, Edithvale were added to the original 50 level crossing removals after further community consultations.
 This pushed the number of level crossing removals to 53.
-These removals were completed on the Glen Waverley, Frankston, Sunbury, Belgrave, Lilydale, Upfield, Pakenham, Cranbourne, Werribee, Craigieburn, and Mernda lines by May 2022.
+These removals were completed on the Glen Waverley, Frankston, Sunbury, Belgrave, Lilydale, Upfield, Cranbourne, Pakenham, Hurstbridge, Werribee, Craigieburn, and Mernda lines by May 2022.